Ben’s Favorite Video Games

 Runner-up(s): Pokémon Red & Blue, Crisis Core: Final Fantasy VII

-The first Borderlands kick-started the looter shooter genre craze that’s still raging today, and Borderlands 3 stands above all others as of now.
-The amount of guns, grenades, energy shields, and gear you can find throughout the multiple, varied planets in Borderlands 3 is staggering, and testing them out on the enemies and monsters around you is just a total blast.
-There’s a sniper rifle that creates volcanoes from your enemies’ corpses, a pistol that shoots fireballs that move and sound like Mario’s, an SMG that uses your money as ammunition (actually, don’t use that one) and oodles more!
-Borderlands 3 also retains the humor and most of the endearing, goofball characters that drew the fanbase in originally while introducing tons of new ones, including the best and most divergent vault hunters (player characters) so far.
-The game has also received DLC that has added even more loot to find, planets to explore, and there’s been some shockingly great free content spread throughout the past couple of years as well.
+The first Borderlands kick-started the looter shooter genre craze that’s still raging today, and Borderlands 4 stands above all others as of now.
+The amount of guns, grenades, energy shields, and gear you can find throughout the multiple, varied planets in Borderlands 4 is just staggering, and testing them out on the enemies and monsters around you is a total blast.
+There’s a sniper rifle that spews rounds like a mingun, a talking energy shield with the personality of a dominatrix, an assault rifle with an underbarrel satellite laser and oodles more!
+Borderlands 4 also retains most of the humor and a couple of the endearing, goofball characters that drew the fanbase in originally while introducing tons of new ones, including the best and most varied Vault Hunters (player characters) so far.
+Here’s hoping the upcoming DLC matches that of its predecessors!

 The Action Adventure: The Last of Us Part II

-If you read my favorite games of 2020 list, my co-review with Lauren, or listened to MotR’s podcast episode on The Last of Us Part II, then you already know what I think about it: It’s my favorite title from the last console generation, and one of the most important games in the history of, well, gaming.
-Naughty Dog’s post-apocalyptic sequel has moments of awe-inspiring beauty, and sequences of downright terrifying brutality that make you question the actions “you” take throughout its narrative.
-It’s a tale of revenge, but also a meditation and exploration of how hollow and unhealthy vengeance is.
-It’s a story about love, and how someone can love another person so much that they feel compelled to do terrible, unforgivable things on their behalf.
-It’s an assault on your emotions, and one of the most impactful experiences I’ve had from any form of art or storytelling medium.
-It’s a challenging, enervating, yet outstanding experience that I would wholeheartedly recommend to anyone who can handle it.
+If you read my favorite games of 2020 list, my co-review with Lauren or listened to MotR’s podcast episode on The Last of Us Part II, then you already know what I think about it: It’s my favorite title from the last console generation, and one of the most important games in the history of, well, gaming.
+Naughty Dog’s post-apocalyptic sequel has moments of genuine beauty, and sequences of terrifying brutality that make you question the actions “you” take throughout its narrative.
+It’s a revenge story, but also a meditation and exploration of how hollow and unhealthy vengeance is.
+It’s a story about love, and how someone can love another person so much that they feel compelled to do unforgivable things on their behalf.
+It’s an assault on your emotions, and one of the most impactful experiences I’ve had from any form of art or storytelling.
+It’s a challenging yet outstanding experience that I would wholeheartedly recommend to anyone who can handle it.
 The fact that some people gave up on it so quickly in anger due to the directions it takes story-wise further hammers home its message, making it that much more memorable in my opinion.

 And there you have it, my favorite video games of all time.
 If you liked what you read you can follow me on Twitter and Letterboxd.
 Until next time, remember: the best seats are in the Middle of the Row!